diegovachon/FairHire-Ethical-AI-for-resume-screening/README.md

 Why This Matters

-FairHire demonstrates how to:
-- Build ethical AI systems with fairness and accountability in mind
-- Apply privacy-by-design principles in real-world workflows
-- Integrate machine learning and governance into usable tools
-- Work across disciplines: data science, ethics, policy, and UX

-Getting Started
+FairHire demonstrates how to build ethical AI systems with fairness and accountability in mind, then apply privacy-by-design principles in real-world workflows, also integrate machine learning and governance into usable tools, and finally it shows how to work across disciplines such as data science, ethics, policy, and UX.

+Usage

 1. Backend (FastAPI)